mdshahjahanmiah/mdshahjahanmia.github.io/index.md

 __Senior Backend Engineer__

 - Leading Eatigo's a cross-functional backend team.
-- Using GO, developed microservices for reading large volume of data(millions) from MySql.
-- Good understanding of Design Patterns, Multithreading, GO containers and well versed in using channels and go-routines.
-- Worked with business users and stakeholders for gathering business requirements and converting the business requirements into user stories using JIRA.
+- Worked with business users and stakeholders for gathering business requirements and converting the business requirements into user stories.
-- Writing features wise technical documentation using Confluence and Miro.
 - Worked on CI/CD tool BuildKite to automate the build process from version control tool into testing and production environment.

 __Box24__ (Bangkok | Thailand)